Seilhammer Surname

 Johann Nicholas Seilheimer was born circa 1749 in Framersheim, Germany.
 He died on October 17, 1822 in Licking Creek Valley, Mifflin (now Juniata) Co., Pennsylvania.

 Johann Nicholas married Marsilea Elisabeth Pohl in September 1773 in Rotterdam, Holland.
-She was born in December 1749 in Hawsland, Germany.
+She was born in September 1751 or December 1749 in Hanau, Hesse, Germany.
 She died in July 1849 in Lurgan Twp., Franklin Co., Pennsylvania.Father: Johann Christoffel Seilheimer He decided to come to America as a young man and was married to Marsilea Elisabeth Pohl in September 1773 in Rotterdam, Holland.
 Then Johann and Marsilea left Rotterdam aboard the ship “Charming Molly.”
 They arrived in Philadelphia, Pennsylvania, on October 22, 1773.
 Johann Nicholas and Marsilea settled in Pennsylvania.
 Nicholas served in the American Revolution in Captain Bartholomew Von Heer’s Company.
 He enlisted on July 11, 1777 and was discharged in 1781 at Trenton, New Jersey.

 Mother: Maria Juliana HaasNicholas and his family first settled at Berks County, Pennsylvania.
 They had at least 3 children: Johann Conrad (see next generation), Johann William, and Susanna.
 They eventually settled in the Licking Creek Valley in Mifflin (now Juniata) County, Pennsylvania.
 Johann Nicholas died on October 17, 1822.
 His widow Marsilea died in 1849 in Franklin County, Pennsylvania.